Privacy policy

 *Users may consult the identity of the Local Bank and the Local Universia to which Universia will transfer their Data, depending on their country of residence, by clicking here

-The Data that will be sent are as follows: full name, country of residence, e-mail, date of birth and data concerning browsing and use of the Portal (IP address, enrolment on Programmes or contents marked as favourites).
+The Data that would be transferred are: name, surname, country of residence, e-mail, date of birth, and data related to the navigation and use of the Portal (IP address, registrations in Programs, Limited Seat Courses and Unlimited Seat Courses, or content marked as favorites).

 Our intention at all times is to offer you content that we believe will interest you.
 If you are registered and have given your consent.
 Universia may send you own and third-party marketing communications regarding products and services that may, for example, relate to banking products, insurance products, telecommunications, education, leisure, research, vehicles, consumer goods, employment, culture, professional opportunities, textile, transport, insurance, catering, technology, food, television, radio, and Internet comparison tools and portals.

-Commercial communications will be personalised based on your profile, as we are not interested in sending you generic communications.
-This profile would be created using factors such as (i) your Data (including your basic identification data and your browsing habits on our Platform, such as the type of calls you sign up for, etc.) or (ii) data about you that originate from third party platforms that belong to the same advertising network as us (in the latter case, only when you have accepted the installation of cookies or other tracking devices when accessing the Platform).
+Commercial communications will be personalized based on your profile, as we are not interested in sending you generic communications.
+This profile would be developed using factors such as (i) your Data (including your basic identification data and your browsing habits on our Platform, such as the type of Programs, Courses with Limited Places or Courses with Unlimited Places in which you enroll, etc.), or (ii) data about you that originates from third-party platforms that belong to the same advertising network as us (in the latter case, only when you have accepted the installation of cookies or other tracking devices when accessing the Platform).

-If you are not registered and have subscribed to the news newsletter giving your consent for it, Universia can send you a personalized newsletter regarding the content you have selected (new calls for scholarship programs, Learning room or articles of interest).
+If you are not registered and have subscribed to the newsletter by providing your consent, Universia may send you a personalized newsletter regarding the content you have selected (new scholarship program announcements, courses, content, or articles of interest).

 What is the legal basis that allows us to do this?